rjft/bootstrap/existing/README.md

 To do all this, you'll want to create your own git repo to copy code into and keep a record of what's been done.
 None of the code will require committing any secrets.

+To setup your repo you'll want to copy the following folders in your fresh git repo:

+* terraform/clouds/{cloud} -> terraform/mgmt
+* existing/terraform/{cloud} -> terraform/externaldns
+* exsting/test/{cloud}/*.tf -> terraform/*.tf (you'll need to rewire the `source` fields for the modules and make variable name changes)
+* existing/setup -> setup
+* helm -> helm-values

 ## Installing Cloud Prereqs

 Within the `terraform/{cloud}` folders here, there are simple terraform stacks to set up the needed cloud resources.
 These are usually IAM bindings.
 You can reference `test/{cloud}` to see how they're used, and if you want you can use our terraform to set up our cluster as well.
 You'll want to first copy the relevant terraform code into a working folder in your git repo, we'd recommend just naming it `/terraform`, then run: